Does Personal Car Insurance Cover a Rental Car?

 Supplemental liability protection (SLP)

-Rental car companies usually also offer supplemental liability protection (SLP).
-This coverage provides excess liability protection for other drivers if you cause an accident while driving your rental vehicle.
+Rental car companies often also offer supplemental liability protection (SLP).
+This coverage provides excess liability protection if you or other authorized drivers cause an accident while driving your rental vehicle.

-You can use your SLP insurance in conjunction with — and even primary to — your own liability coverage.
-It doesn’t protect you against financial responsibility for the damage or loss of the rental car.
-But it can help cover medical bills and property damage expenses for other parties involved in your at-fault accident.
+You can use your SLP with — and even primary to — your liability coverage.
+It doesn’t protect you against financial responsibility for the damage or loss of the rental car, but it can help cover medical bills and property damage expenses for other parties involved in an at-fault accident.

 Personal accident insurance (PAI)

-Also sometimes known as personal accident and effects (PAE) coverage, personal accident insurance (PAI) is an optional coverage that provides drivers and some passengers with coverage for accidental injury, death and dismemberment, and hospital expenses.
-In some cases, it even covers stolen or damaged personal belongings in the vehicle.
+Personal accident insurance (PAI) provides you and your passengers with coverage for accidental injury, death and dismemberment, and hospital expenses.
+Some rental companies offer a combined option called personal accident and effects (PAE) coverage, which covers stolen or damaged personal belongings in the vehicle.

 In most cases, rental car companies sell this as supplemental coverage for a daily fee.
-You can usually add it when you make your rental reservation or at the counter when you pick up the vehicle.
+You can usually add it when you make your rental reservation or when you pick up the vehicle.
+Before spending the money on this, check your health insurance, MedPay coverage, or personal injury protection (PIP) to see if you already have coverage.

 Personal effects coverage (PEC)

-Personal effects coverage (PEC) is another supplemental coverage that you can add to a rental car reservation.
-It offers damage and theft coverage for any personal items that belong to the driver or family members traveling with them.[3]
+Personal effects coverage (PEC) is another supplemental coverage you can add to a rental car reservation.
+It offers damage and theft coverage for any personal items belonging to the driver or family members traveling with them.
+If you have renters or home insurance, review your coverage before you buy PEC since those policies may cover you.

 Secure.
 Free.
 Easy-to-use.